khanhthuymainguyen/data-science-projects/README.md

 A list of my data science projects

 ## Lyft Data Challenge: Project driver's lifetime to Lyft
+* Description: An analysis to predict the projected lifetime value of Lyft drivers to the company
-* Dataset: Driver dataset from Lyft Data Challenge
+* Dataset: Driver dataset from Lyft Data Challenge.
+Available in the repo
 * Tools: Pandas, Numpy, Matplotlib, Python

 ## College Salaries